 Will the images have a watermark?

-Yes.
-All images will have my logo/watermark placed in a fairly discreet manner.
-These may not be removed by the model or other TFP partner.
+Unless otherwise discussed and agreed upon in advance, all images will have the photographer’s watermark placed in a fairly discreet manner.
+These may not be removed by the model or any other TFP collaborators.

 What is your editing process?